How Long Does a Pre-Employment Background Check Take?

 Option 3: Approved Background Check Agency Contract

-The final and most common option used by employers to perform background checks is to work with a private background check company (some offer 7 day free trial background checks).
+The final and most common option used by employers to perform background checks is to work with a private background check company (some offer 7-day free trial background screening).
 This option is the most common for most employers because it is generally the cheapest and the fastest option, making it a must in certain industries that deal with high turnover rates for their employees.

 In this case, the employee’s information is given to the background check company which performs checks of numerous online databases.
 Since this check is done using online information, it can be completed in less than 24 hours and is almost always completed in less than 3 days.